Need Help? Just Ask.

 Other common causes that contribute to the amount of accidents caused by merging traffic include:

 Given the nature of the motorway and the speed of the cars, one wrong move by one driver could cause an accident which may involve multiple vehicles.
-In these cases, the person who caused the accident in the first place may be held liable for the car accidents.
+In these cases, the person who caused the accident in the first place may be held liable for the car accident.
 This will be determined when the accident is investigated to determine who caused the accident.

 Following a road traffic accident, whether as a driver, passenger, pedestrian or cyclist, there are a number of steps you should follow: